-This particular stretch of establishments starting at Captain Kids, is a major hub of extensive economic activity, especially at night.
-Motorized vehicles are FORCED to drive directly into the island's traffic to access the driveways of businesses and apartments off of Harbor Drive/Herondo.
+Starting at Captain Kids, this particular stretch of establishments is a major hub of extensive economic activity, especially at night.
+Motorized vehicles are FORCED to drive directly into the island’s traffic to access the driveways of businesses and apartments off of Harbor Drive/Herondo.
 This remains true even when riders peddling along the Strand have the right of way.
-As discussed, even at marked intersections, there is zero viable traffic warning in the bicycle lane itself, as seen in the photos we provide here.
+As discussed, even at marked intersections, there is zero viable traffic warning in the bicycle lane, as seen in the photos we provide.

 Why Are Riders Confused By The Traffic Signals?

-Also, the actual bicycle signal sign above the "don't walk" signal remains obscured until you are upon the lane itself.
-So riders headed north, coming from the left of cars turning left in particular, are out of the sight of vehicles.
-Mostly, caution signage remains obscured by an angle, palm trees, curb-age, shrubs, elevations, and distance.
-As a result, bicycles T boning the driver's cars' sides are actually a common sight here, especially during evening hours.
+Also, the actual bicycle signal sign above the “don’t walk” signal remains obscured until you are upon the lane itself.
+So riders headed north, coming from the left of cars turning left in particular, are out of sight of vehicles.
+Mostly, caution signage remains obscured by an angle, palm trees, curb age, shrubs, elevations, and distance.
+As a result, bicycles T boning the driver’s cars’ sides is actually a common sight here, especially during evening hours.
 And this is despite the improved street lighting.

 “I’ve seen a lot of close calls here,” said the attendant, who declined to give his name.
 “There needs to be police staffed here full time or more signage.
 The bicyclists just don’t stop.”
 (Read More.)

-Shown in the photographic example on the left is the north-facing pole and bicycle signal bolted on the left-hand side opposite the southbound coming pedestrian sidewalk.
+The photographic example on the left shows the north-facing pole and bicycle signal bolted on the left-hand side opposite the southbound coming pedestrian sidewalk.
 Noteworthy here is that the placard remains high and left to any northbound riders it faces.

 Who’s at Fault?

-Riders simply don't notice the cars navigating right and left-hand turns, and many vehicles don't see them coming either.
-Also, there is no green, red, or yellow light in the northbound rider's lane.
+Riders simply don’t notice the cars navigating right and left-hand turns, and many vehicles don’t see them coming either.
+Also, the northbound rider’s lane has no green, red, or yellow light.
 So unless riders are locals with experience, they fail to slow down or stop for lawfully turning motorists.
-These riders can strike cars and other vehicles, make a legal left, and right-hand turns at intersections and driveways.
-The fact that many riders have been out drinking doesn't help.
+These riders can strike cars and other vehicles, and make legal left, and right-hand turns at intersections and driveways.
+The fact that many riders have been out drinking doesn’t help.